aidenonlinux/OpenFlux-Lumo/CODE_OF_CONDUCT.md

-## Contributor PureDarwin Code of Conduct
+## Contributor OpenFLux Lumo Code of Conduct

 ### Our Pledge